Dominic Benhura

+Biography

-Benhura was born in Murewa, to the northeast of [Harare].
+Benhura was born in Murewa, to the northeast of Harare.
 His father died before his birth, and he was raised by his mother.
 As he was an excellent student, it was suggested that he be sent to Salisbury for further studies.
-His uncle had a home in the suburb of Tafara, and Benhura went to live there at the age of ten; he lived with his cousin Tapfuma Gutsa, already a well-known sculptor.
+His uncle had a home in the suburb of Tafara, and Benhura went to live there at the age of 10.
+He lived with his cousin Tapfuma Gutsa, who was already a well-known sculptor in Zimbabwe.
 Benhura began polishing his cousin's sculptures, but soon began carving himself, making small offcuts before moving onto large stone.
-He sold his first piece at twelve.
+He would begin creating sculptures when he was 12 years old and even sold one of his sculptures at this age.

+Career

-Despite having no formal training, Benhura turned to sculpting full-time upon the finish of his schooling, showing his work at the Chapungu Sculpture Park for the first time in 1987.
+Despite having no formal training, Benhura would split up time between going to high school and making sculptures to eventually begin showcasing them in group exhibitions in his hometown.
+In 1986, he got his exposure to recognition by the public eye when he won first place at the National Gallery of Zimbabwe’s Annual Schools Competition.
+He would begin training at Chapungu Sculpture Park and eventually showing his first works there for the first time in 1987.
+He was also invited to the Millesgarten Sculpture Park and Museum overseas to showcase his work in their exhibitions.
 He joined the resident artist program there in 1990, staying until acquiring a home in Athlone, Harare, in 1995.
 Through the program he worked on larger pieces; he also began traveling during this period, attending workshops in Botswana, the United States, Belgium, the Netherlands, Denmark, and Germany.
-He began to add metal to his stone sculptures.

-Benhura is considered to be part of the second generation of Zimbabwean stonecarvers.
-In 2016, he sculpted a statue of Robert Mugabe.
+Benhura would go on to open his own art studio for young and upcoming sculptors in Zimbabwe to perfect their craft and benefit from the potential of journalists and visiting artists to discover their works.

+Awards

+Dominic Benhura has collected many awards over the years for his sculptures and collections made.
+These include: